What is the issue?

 People with a learning disability and/or autistic people are locked away in mental health hospitals

-We estimate the government won't hit their own targets to reduce the number of people held in mental health hospitals until 2030
+We estimate the the last target to reduce the number of people held in mental health hospitals won't be met until April 2031

 of local areas have failed to bring inpatient numbers down to the required level.